raspberrypilearning/octapi-public-key-cryptography/en/step_3.md

 image: images/https.png
 ---

-No - anyone could send an encrypted message if they knew the key, and there is no way of proving who created the message.
+No - anyone could send an encrypted message if they knew the key, and there is no way of proving who created a message.

 --- /collapse ---